Duke University Head Men's Golf Coach

 Duke University Assistant Men's Golf Coach

-Heintz joined the Duke men’s golf program as assistant coach on Feb.
+Heintz joined the Duke men’s golf program as an assistant coach on Feb.
 10, 2017 and enters his sixth season on the staff in 2021-22.

 A six-time full PGA Tour card member, Heintz came to Duke after more than five years as head men’s golf coach at the University of Pennsylvania.
 He was named Ivy League Coach of the Year in 2015 after leading the Quakers to the Ivy League championship.
 At Penn, Heintz was responsible for all aspects of running the varsity golf operation.

 During his tenure as head coach at Penn, Heintz also served as a golf instructor at Applecross Country Club in Downingtown, Pa.
 In that role, he provided instruction in individual, class and camp settings, covering such topics as putting, short game, wedge play, course management and full swing analysis.